auth0/docs/articles/connections/database/password-change.md

 ## Change Password Expiration Settings using Rules

-You can use a [rule](/rules) to achieve the set a password expiration period.
+You can use a [rule](/rules) to check for a password expiration period.

 1. Go to [Dashboard > Rules](${manage_url}/#/rules).
 2. Click **+ Create Rule**.